-Since CBD oil is not prescribed by physicians nor approved by the FDA, there is no definitive dosing strategy.
+CBD oil is still a relatively new dietary supplement with no definitive dosing strategy.
 More studies and research are needed before exact doses can be pinpointed, so it’s up to CBD consumers to determine what works for them.
-This will be different for every person, and your perfect dose of CBD will depend upon your body weight, metabolism, and the health issues you are targeting.
+This will be different for every person, and your preferred dose of CBD will depend upon your body weight, metabolism, and the health issues you are targeting.

 If you feel nauseous or overly drowsy, this may be a sign that you’ve taken too much CBD oil.
 It’s rare for people to experience these adverse side effects, but reducing your dose could help you avoid negative reactions in the future.